travis-ci/docs-travis-ci-com/blog/_posts/2012-12-30-2012-retrospective.md

 client as well as the new API (yellow, see below) and split up the app more and more (red) towards the end of the year.

-And if you really want to stalk us more then you can find even more detailled information [in a feature list](https://gist.github.com/0f0ede41b07653810fd1) and [a summary of our commit history](https://gist.github.com/f7e81d3b92505ee3c3a7).
+And if you really want to stalk us more then you can find even more detailed information [in a feature list](https://gist.github.com/0f0ede41b07653810fd1) and [a summary of our commit history](https://gist.github.com/f7e81d3b92505ee3c3a7).